kaishin/redalemeden.com/content/posts/2011-09-29-perfect-text-editor/index.md

 ---
 date: 2011-09-29T20:55:40+00:00
-title: "Quest for the Perfect Text Editor"
+title: "My Quest for the Perfect Text Editor"
 category: code
 ---

-Interface is a deciding factor when I pick my tools.
-Few years ago, I was designing mediocre websites using clunky tools from Macromedia and Adobe.
-As I switched to Mac in 2007, I had the chance to try Textmate as my main IDE.
-I was pleasantly surprised with its simplicity and efficiency.
-I gradually moved away from WYSIWYG tools, and before long, I was enjoying every line of code I write in Textmate.
+I started my career making mediocre websites with clunky WYSIWYG tools from Macromedia and Adobe.
+Everything looked and felt horrible.
+But I didn't know any better.

 > "Ignorance is bliss." --- Thomas Gray

-Textmate remained my go-to text editor until I started looking at the competition.
-Auto-save, smart undo, autocomplete suggestions, and a native fullscreen mode have all become standard features in other editors.
-My hunt for an alternative has begun before I realized.
+In 2007, I bought my first iMac and started using Textmate as my main text editor.
+Before long, I was enjoying every line of code I wrote.
+A good user interface goes a long way in making software delightful to use.

+Textmate was simple by design.
+It didn't have auto-save, smart undo, or autocomplete—features that have become standard in other editors at the time.
+It was getting harder by the day to not jump ship.
 I started by taking Coda and Espresso for a spin.
-I was quite impressed with their endeavor to make Web design as seamless as possible.
-Notwithstanding, their main selling point is also their biggest snag: they suck as standalone text editors.
+I was fairly impressed with their obsession to make Web design as seamless as possible.
+Inconveniently, their main selling point is also their biggest snag: they suck as standalone text editors.

-Subsequently, I turned to Google for ideas.
-The first results hinted at BBedit, Vim and Emacs.
-Albeit being the darlings of many, Vim and Emacs are simply too keyboard-centric for a mouse-trained brain like mine, not to mention their daunting learning curve and ugly non-native interfaces.
+My quest for the perfect text editor had to continue on Google.
+The first result page suggested BBedit, Vim, and Emacs, among other lesser-known alternatives.
+At the time, Vim and Emacs were too keyboard-centric for my taste, not to mention their unappealing user interfaces, or lack thereof.

-Eventually, my next stop was the two-decades-old BBedit, which coincided with the release of a major update for OS X Lion.
+Eventually, my next stop was the two-decades-old BBedit, which coincided with the release of a big update for OS X Lion.
 Recommended by many pundits, I was almost confident that BBedit would fit the bill.
-Alas, that didn't happen as I was not happy with the intrusive toolbar, the nebulous syntax highlighting, and the poor support for  CSS preprocessors such as Less and Sass.
+Alas, the intrusive toolbar, the nebulous syntax highlighting, and the poor support for CSS preprocessors left me disappointed.

-Although I was initially reluctant to try the less popular alternatives, I had little choice but to wade through an unhealthy number of Textmate 2 wannabes.
-Some are clearly coming out of the lot (Sublime Text), while many are too unstable for doing any serious work.
-What they all seem to have in common are the tiny communities and the narrow range of third party extensions.
+The only options I was left with was to wade through an unhealthy number of Textmate 2 wannabes.
+Some came out of the lot, such as Sublime Text, while many others were too unstable for doing any serious work.
+What they all seemed to have in common was a noticeable lack of third party extensions and community support.

-End of the road?
-I am concurrently using Sublime Text 2, BBedit and Espresso 2.
-Am I satisfied with my current workflow?
-Hell no, and not even the recent Textmate 2 announcement was enough to placate my urgent craving for a decent text editor.
+At the end of this fruitless search, I kept Sublime Text 2, BBedit, and Espresso 2 installed, and used them in rotation depending on the project and the mood.

+*To be continued...*

 *[WYSIWYG]: What You See Is What You Get
 *[IDE]: Integrated Development Environment